Maintenance & Inspections

 Any maintenance work performed by Housing Authority is processed on a work order.
 Materials, mileage, and labor at cost will be billed to the homebuyer and a copy of the completed work order will be recorded in the homebuyers file.

-INSPECTORS: Ron Anderson, Ken Rice and Tim Lindgren
+INSPECTORS: Ron Anderson, Ken Rice, Tim Lindgren, and Pat Finn

 The Housing Authority is responsible for doing a complete annual inspection of all its housing properties and offer assistance during the year to tenants concerning maintenance problems.